-Trump Honors Labor Day With Attack On Jeff Sessions, Says Democrats Thought James Comey ‘Disgusting’
+Trump Honors Labor Day With Attack On Jeff Sessions, Says Democrats Thought James Comey Was ‘Disgusting’

 — Donald J. Trump (@realDonaldTrump) September 3, 2018

-The people Trump is referring to are New York Republican Chris Collins, who was indicted on 13 counts of securities fraud, and California Republican Duncan Hunter per Daily Kos.
+The people Trump is referring to are New York Republican Chris Collins, who was indicted on 13 counts of securities fraud, and California Republican Duncan Hunter, per Daily Kos.
 Hunter and his wife are looking at a 47-page indictment for using campaign funds on everything from his vacations to video games.
 In both cases, each party is claiming innocence despite what has been described as overwhelming evidence against them.

 ….The Democrats, none of whom voted for Jeff Sessions, must love him now.
 Same thing with Lyin’ James Comey.
 The Dems all hated him, wanted him out, thought he was disgusting – UNTIL I FIRED HIM!
 Immediately he became a wonderful man, a saint like figure in fact.
 Really sick!